-Joint search efforts did not lead to the discovery of the plane wreck in the southern Indian Ocean, the presumed place of disappearance.
-More and more specialists are of the opinion that it was not searched where it should be.
-So far, the search has cost 180 million Australian dollars (135 million dollars) - the most expensive search in aviation history.
+Joint search efforts did not find the wreckage of the plane in the southern Indian Ocean, the alleged site of the disappearance.
+More and more specialists believe that the right place has not been sought.
+To date, the search has cost 180 million Australian dollars ($ 135 million) - the most expensive search in aviation history.

 You may be wondering why China, Malaysia and Australia have joined forces in this quest.
 The airline was from Malaysia, most of the passengers were Chinese, and the place of the suspected accident is in southwestern Australia.